Open Doors, Open hearts, Open Minds

 While one can use very difficult to fabricate torque-inducing moment force connections of the beams and columns to resist seismic forces, it is far simpler—and more economical—to utilize cross-bracing.
 Triangulated cross bracing using multi-ple framing members from the top of the building to its base foundations distributes the forces and relieves the pressure on any single connection.
 The second basic principle in areas prone to seismic events is to strive for symmetry of the build-ing mass.
 A square-based building will perform better than an L-shaped building, especially one with unequal legs.
 Depend-ing on the soil geology, foundations are either very deep, touching on bedrock, or are supported by a thick reinforced concrete raft that literally floats the building.

-James Wight, FAIA
+James Wright, FAIA

 The primary representative and role model of Christian discipleship and faith lived out in the church and in daily life.
 The lay leader works with the pastor to fulfill the mission and vision of the congregation.